MrWhosHack/scum-server-manager/WIKI_MEDIAWIKI.md

 # Wait for the '''"Server is READY"''' message
 # SCUM game client will launch automatically after a 10-second delay

----

 === 🔥 Firewall Configuration ===

-'''Critical:''' Ensure these ports are open in Windows Firewall and your router:
+Critical: Ensure these ports are open in Windows Firewall and your router:

-{| class="wikitable"
-|-
-!
-Port !!
-Protocol !!
-Purpose
+Port Protocol  Purpose
-|-
 | '''7777''' || UDP || Game port (required)
-|-
 | '''7778''' || UDP || Query port (required)
-|-
 | '''8881''' || TCP || RCON port (optional, for remote admin)
-|}

-'''Windows Firewall Quick Guide:'''
+Windows Firewall Quick Guide:
 # Open Windows Defender Firewall
 # Click "Advanced Settings"
 # Create new Inbound Rules for ports 7777 (UDP), 7778 (UDP), 8881 (TCP)
 # Allow the connection for all profiles (Domain, Private, Public)

----

 === 🛠️ Troubleshooting ===